Ted Kosmatka

 Ted Kosmatka is an American writer.
-His short stories have been reprinted in ten Years Best anthologies, and he is co-winner of the 2010 Asimov's Readers' Choice Award.[3]
-His 2012 novel The Games was nominated for a Locus Award for Best First Novel.
+His short stories have been reprinted in ten Year's Best anthologies, and he is a two-time winner of the Asimov's Readers' Poll Award.
+His novelette "Divining Light" was nominated for the 2009 Nebula Award for Best Novelette, and his novel The Games was nominated for the 2013 Locus Award for Best First Novel.

 Personal life

 Kosmatka was born and raised in northwest Indiana where he worked for more than a decade in the steel industry.
 After moving to Seattle with his family, he worked for several years as a video game writer before returning to the Midwest.

+Awards and Honors

+Kosmatka has been nominated for the Nebula Award and Locus Award, and he was a finalist for the Sturgeon Award.
+He is a five-time nominee and two-time winner of the Asimov's Readers' Award Poll.

+List of awards and honors in chronological order: